Hot Beds of Community College Enrollment Growth

 Dual Purpose

 The increase in student enrollment at community colleges is twofold.
-There are middle-class adults that need new career skills to stay competitive in a new global marketplace, as well as lower-income students right out of high school that cannot afford a four-year university right away.
+Some middle-class adults need new career skills to stay competitive in a new global marketplace, as well as lower-income students right out of high school who cannot afford a four-year university right away.
 The two paths make it difficult for community colleges to adequately address the needs of all their students, particularly at a time when budgets are already tight for schools due to state cutbacks on funding.

 Time will tell how the recent growth will impact the community college environment overall.
 Now, colleges continue to struggle to meet the demands of a growing student body and a changing workforce.
 This key component to our nation's economic health is continuing to evolve – and it isn't done yet.